CouponAI-ai/CouponAISmartFinder/replit.md

 OpenAI's GPT-based engine provides personalized coupon recommendations based on user preferences and available deals.
 It includes a graceful fallback to category-based filtering if the AI service is unavailable.

+### Coupon Data Sources

+The app uses a dual-source approach for coupon data:

+1. **Curated Coupons Database** (Primary): Hand-verified coupon codes from major chains including Subway, Domino's, McDonald's, Sonic, Dollar General, Walmart, and more.
+These are based on real promotions and are regularly updated.

+2. **RapidAPI Integration** (Optional Enhancement): When configured, fetches live coupons from RapidAPI's coupon services.
+To enable:
+   - Create a free RapidAPI account at rapidapi.com
+   - Subscribe to a coupon API's free tier (e.g., "Get Promo Codes")
+   - The RAPIDAPI_KEY secret is already configured

+Coupons are matched to nearby stores discovered via OpenStreetMap/Overpass API.

 ## External Dependencies

 ### Third-Party Services